ckeditor/ckeditor5/docs/updating/nim-migration/custom-plugins.md

 2. Inspect the imports at the top of the `dist/index.js` file.

-   1. If you chose to only support the new installation methods, you should only see imports from `ckeditor5` (not from `ckeditor5/src/*`) and optionally from other external dependencies.
+   1. If you have chosen to only support the new installation methods, you should only see imports from `ckeditor5` (not from `ckeditor5/src/*`) and optionally from other external dependencies.

-   2. If you chose to provide backward compatibility with the old installation methods, you should see your CKEditor imports being rewritten to ones ending with `/dist/index.js`.
-For example imports from `ckeditor5/src/core.js` should be rewritten to `@ckeditor/ckeditor5-core/dist/index.js`.
-Besides that, you may optionally also see imports from other external dependencies.
+   2. If you have chosen to provide backwards compatibility with the old installation methods, you should see your CKEditor imports rewritten to end with `/dist/index.js`.
+For example, imports from `ckeditor5/src/core.js` should be rewritten to `@ckeditor/ckeditor5-core/dist/index.js`.
+You may also see imports from other external dependencies if you have used any, but they should not be modified.

-3. Repeat the step above for the `dist/browser/index.js` file, but this time you should only see imports from `ckeditor5` or `ckeditor5-premium-features`.
-Any other imports including external dependencies should be bundled with the plugin.
+3. Repeat the above step for the `dist/browser/index.js` file, but this time you should only see imports from `ckeditor5` or `ckeditor5-premium-features`.
+All other imports including external dependencies should be bundled with the plugin

-If in the second or third step you see any imports that were not explicitely mentioned, see where the imports come from in the source code and if they were updated accordingly to the above migration steps.
-If that is the case and the imports in the generated bundle are still incorrect, please create a new issue in the [CKEditor 5 repository](https://github.com/ckeditor/ckeditor5/issues/new/choose).
+If you see imports in the second or third step that are not explicitly mentioned, check where the imports come from in the source code and if they have been updated according to the above migration steps.
+If this is the case and the imports in the generated bundle are still incorrect, please create a new issue in the [CKEditor 5 repository](https://github.com/ckeditor/ckeditor5/issues/new/choose).